Ololade Faniyi

 African Feminist Scholar & Doctoral Researcher

 Ololade Faniyi is an interdisciplinary African feminist scholar and Ph.D. student in the Women’s, Gender, and Sexuality Studies department at Emory University.
-Her work adopts a multi-scalar approach to unpacking how African feminism can reframe our understanding of modern digital technologies with a decolonial lens grounded in African feminist principles of humanism and radical care.
-Her research has explored digital African feminisms and embodied archives at the intersection of state impunity, surveillance, quantification and platform governance, alongside other intersectionalities, adopting feminist intersectional “small data”, digital ethnographic, humanistic, and community-driven methodologies.
+Her graduate work reimagines the relationship between African feminist decolonial thought and technology studies with an emphasis on the social, cultural, political and algorithmic dimensions of digital technologies.
+Her research also explores digital African feminisms and embodied archives, examining how Afro-feminist cultures and encounters emerge both within and beyond contexts of surveillance, repression, defensive movements, and platform governance.
+She adopts feminist intersectional “small data”, digital ethnographic, humanistic, and community-driven methodologies.

 Ololade earned her BA in English and MA in African Studies from the University of Ibadan, Nigeria, and MA in American Culture Studies from Bowling Green State University (BGSU), where she received the Graduate College’s Best Thesis Award for her work on the digital cultures, hashtags and networks of feminist and queer justice in #EndSARS.
 Currently, she is an Imagining America Publicly Active Graduate Education (PAGE) Fellow, and a graduate researcher for the Atlanta Interdisciplinary Artificial Intelligence (AIAI) Network.
 In 2024, she joined The Republic Nigeria as their Gender and Feminisms sub-editor, to lead a new commissioning direction on “African Feminisms in Context”.
 She was a Freedom on the Move Data Fellow at Cornell University during the Summer of 2023.
 From 2020-2024, she served as an African regional advisor for FRIDA, the young feminist fund.